 Media also plays a very dubious role in defending such buggy games by writing about their other aspects rather than bugs.
 Amidst all this, a dedicated gamer feels cheated.
 This experience, and the recurrence of its kind, again pushes everyone to focus on game QA testers.

-We can all go with the bashing of big names in gaming industry, but that would not change the fact.
-Games have become very complex these days and game testing commands the need to be taken more seriously.
-Now, it is simply impossible to release absolutely bug-free games or software.
-Even a small loophole or a minor mismatch in environment or a minuscule error in code can lead to a big disaster.
+We can all go with the bashing of big names in the gaming industry, but that would not change the fact.
+Games have become very complicated these days, and game testing commands the need to be taken more seriously.
+Now, it is simply impossible to release bug-free games or software.
+Even a small loophole or a minor mismatch in the environment or a minuscule error in code can lead to a big disaster.

-Thus, it is a decisive, but on-time, pursuit of companies to adhere to means that can help them release bug-free games.
+Thus, it is decisive, but on-time, the pursuit of companies to adhere to means that can help them release bug-free games.

-We need to understand that companies have come a long way in terms of development of console/PC/mobile games – but yet they probably have not understood the need to invest adequate money and effort in testing.
+We need to understand that companies have come a long way regarding development of console/PC/mobile games but yet they probably have not understood the need to invest adequate money and effort in testing.

 Both demand and delivery have to tag along with each together.
-Competition has become so stiff these days that games have been developed at a breakneck speed.
+Competition has become so stiff these days that games have been developed at breakneck speed.
 Developers have to follow tight schedules.
-The overall scenario is severe, as enormous funds are allocated to support a specific release date of big game titles.
+The overall scenario is severe, as large funds are allocated to support a specific release date for big game titles.

-Game testing companies too might not have taken QA seriously.
+Also, Game testing companies might not have taken QA seriously.
 Even if they are on it, testing experts have not been giving it a deserved priority.
-Generally, quality control people are considered those enthusiastic youngsters, who just love to play games and now they are in this industry to make money out of their hobby.
+Generally, quality control people are considered with those enthusiastic youngsters, who just love to play games, and now they are in this industry to make money out of their hobby.

 Well, that is the case to a great extent, but companies need to change that image of testers.
-They should retain experienced testers, hone their skills and treasure them by paying substantial money.
-It is important to retain an experienced tester, who can scrutinize and report the bugs.
+They should retain experienced testers, sharpen their skills and treasure them by paying substantial money.
+It is important to keep an experienced tester, who can scrutinise and report the bugs.
 The process starts by prioritizing the QA department by filling it up with talented people, who can pursue testing as a career and not just to make inroads into the gaming industry.
-It is imperative to give importance to your game testers because if you are not doing that then it means you don’t respect you customers.
+It is imperative to give importance to your game testers because if you are not doing that, then it means you don’t respect your customers.

-Obviously, game lovers across the world would love to see such changes in gaming industry, which would make a lot of things interesting and rewarding for everyone.
-It is also a responsibility of gamers not to review such games and there should be ‘no tolerance’ towards buggy games.
+Obviously, game lovers across the world would love to see such changes in the gaming industry, which would make a lot of things exciting and rewarding for everyone.
+It is also a responsibility of gamers not to review such games, and there should be ‘no tolerance’ towards buggy games.
 By creating such an atmosphere, we can expect encouraging results in the future as companies would be forced to pay more attention to testing.